 • View current performance of individual operations or performance at a specific percentile or performance change over a period of time

-• View Streams(retained span queries).
+• View Streams (retained span queries).

-• View the instrumentation quality of a service
+• View existing dashboards for a service

 Access the service directory view